Suicide Prevention Resources

 - J-B-05 Suicide Prevention and Intervention (jails, 2018)

 - P-B-05 Suicide Prevention and Intervention (prisons, 2018)

 - Y-G-05 Suicide Prevention Program (juvenile facilities, 2015)

 NCCHC and the American Foundation for Suicide Prevention have teamed up to create an authoritative guide to preventing inmate suicide in jails and prisons.
-Based on both organizations’ expertise, with input from national experts in the field of correctional mental health and suicide prevention, this resource will provide a road map for navigating the complexities of suicide prevention behind bars – and can help save lives.
-The Suicide Prevention Resource Guide will be released in October 2019.
+Based on both organizations’ expertise, with input from national experts in the field of correctional mental health and suicide prevention, this resource provides a road map for navigating the complexities of suicide prevention behind bars – and can help save lives.
+The Suicide Prevention Resource Guide is now available for download.